Planned Gifts

-Planned giving is the process of donating planned gifts.
-A planned gift is a contribution that is arranged in the present and allocated at a future date.
+Planned giving is the process of donating planned gifts, also known as legacy gifts, which are contributions that are arranged in the present and allocated at a future date.
+Commonly donated through a will or trust, planned gifts are usually granted when a donor passes away.

-What is a Planned Gift Program?
+What is a planned gift program?

+A planned gift program is a means of cultivating and stewarding strong relationships with planned gift donors.
 Planned gift programs also serve to support donors throughout the complicated process of enacting a planned gift.

 Planned Giving Basics